StackVista/stackstate-docs/configure/topology/event-handlers.md

 - **State change of an element** - For functions that will react to a `HealthStateChangedEvent`.
 These events are generated when an element's own health state changes.
 - **Propagated state change of an element** - For functions that will react to a `PropagatedHealthStateChangedEvent`.
 These events are generated when the propagated health state of an element changes.

 You can add one or more event types for each Event Handler Function.
-This **Supported Event Types** are used to determine which Event Handler Functions are available when you [add an event handler to a view](/use/health-state-and-alerts/set-up-alerting.md#add-an-event-handler-to-a-view).
-Event handler functions with no supported event types will not be listed in the **Run event handler** list when you add an event handler.
+The Supported Event Types determine the Event Handler Functions that are available when you [add an event handler to a view](/use/health-state-and-alerts/set-up-alerting.md#add-an-event-handler-to-a-view).
+Event handler functions with no supported event types will not be included in the **Run event handler** list when adding an event handler.

 ### Async on/off